 From the FBI mailbag: Waco, 1993

-America's suggestions for handling the Waco standoff, as found in FBI FOIA files
+America's ideas for handling the Waco standoff, as found in FBI FOIA files

 How did I come across these?
 Glad you asked!